Lower Belvedere peels back the layers of paint to reveal the methods behind Gustav Klimt’s art.

 Any sufficiently advanced technology is indistinguishable from magic

 Frankly, great art seems the same.
-Created by some mystical process involving a dash of genius, a pinch of inspiration and midnight sacrifices to the Gods of Paint and Light.
+Created by some mystical process involving a dash of genius, a pinch of inspiration, and midnight sacrifices to the Gods of Paint and Light.

 Which brings us to the Pigment & Pixel exhibition at Lower Belvedere.
+It presents eight original Klimt works alongside insights gained from scientific analysis of their composition (in both a material and artistic sense).

 Gustav was not a man to take an inexpensive approach to artistic expression.
 He applied gold leaf, for example, to create his later iconic works like Judith (on display in the exhibition).